420AYYLMAO420/RotatingTriangle/README.md

-# ExampleEngine
+# RotatingTriangle
-This is an engine made using DirectX and C++.
+This is a 2D triangle that rotates on the Z-axis.
+The background along with the triangle both change colors overtime.

-The goal of the engine is to provide a very simple demonstration of 2D graphics in Direct3D.
-The solution is composed of two projects: the engine itself and the game project which only contains the entry point.
-The engine supports 2D rendering as well as 2D rotation on simple geometry.
+The repository contains two projects: an engine dll I made using DirectX and a client project which contains the entry point.